MoMA reopens with more space, fresh juxtapositions

 “We’re trying to have some areas that are fully integrated in terms of departments, and other areas where you can really focus solely on a particular medium,” she says.

-To help alleviate crowds, MoMA now has two entrances to the galleries instead of one.
-As before, you can enter the main lobby from West 53rd Street or West 54th Street, walk toward the Sculpture Garden and up into the galleries.
-Or you can now enter the galleries through a new wing on the other side.
+To help alleviate crowds, MoMA now has more ways to reach the galleries, including through a new wing on the west side.

 The expansion, developed by MoMA with architects Diller Scofidio and Benfro in collaboration with Gensler, also includes a larger ground floor — including two new galleries — that is free and open to the public.